VR experience and gallery activity

 10am, 11am, 1pm and 2pm

-After the experience, students will explore the Great Southern Land gallery, completing a series of activities under teacher guidance.
+Students will then explore the Great Southern Land gallery, completing a series of activities under teacher guidance.

-Students will learn more about the reef and First Nations communities working to support it, as well as other stories of resilience and change, before reflecting on how they too can think and act like changemakers.
+They will learn more about the reef and First Nations communities working to support it, as well as hear other stories of resilience and change, before reflecting on how they too can think and act like changemakers.

 Please read the guidance on VR headsets and the health and safety notice before you book.